DSIN-INSA-Strasbourg/Hermes-doc/content/hermes/how-it-works/hermes-server/cache-files.md

 ## _dataschema.json

 Contains the Dataschema, built upon the Datamodel.
-This cache file permit to server to process to the step `2.` from [Workflow](../workflow/).
+This cache file permit to server to process step `2.` from [Workflow](../workflow/).

 ## *DataType*.json